e-yang08/codepath-prework/README.md

 <img src="https://user-images.githubusercontent.com/95173202/152622646-3e9a19fd-164d-4806-a150-96dafddba5ee.gif" width=200><br>

 ### Required User Stories
 - [x] 1.
-User sees custom text in a label - Hello World Erela!
+User sees custom text in a label - "Hello World Erela!"
 - [x] 2.
 User see's custom background color.
 - [x] 3.
 User can tap a button to change the text color of the label.